 Jessica graduated from Monash University in 1997.
 In 2000, she completed the Diploma of The Royal Australia and New Zealand College of Obstetricians and Gynaecologists.
 She completed rural general practice training in Korumburra in South Gippsland.
 Before working at Kew General Practice, she worked in Melbourne’s South East.
 Jessica is interested in general medicine, paediatrics, chronic disease management and women’s health.
 She is able to provide maternity shared care with Mercy Hospital for Women and The Royal Women’s Hospital.
 She enjoys travelling, baking and catching up with family and friends.

 Paul grew up in East Kew and attended St Annes Primary School.
 He graduated from Monash University in 2002, and spent 5 years working in Box Hill hospital and Geelong Hospital.
 During this time he completed rural rotations in Warrnambool, Bairnsdale and Lakes Entrance.
 Subsequently Paul commenced the general practice training program and completed his fellowship of FRACGP in 2009.
-Over the last 4 years he has worked in Surrey Hills and also with Dr Ian Reynolds in Bundoora.
+He has worked in Surrey Hills for 4 years and also with Dr Ian Reynolds in Bundoora.
 He also assists two orthopaedic surgeons and works as an examiner for the Royal Australian College of General Practitioners.
 Paul intermittently does locum medical relief work in Broome and Tennant Creek.
 Paul has a special interest in paediatrics, travel medicine and sports medicine in addition to all elements of general practice.
 When not at work Paul enjoys cycling, athletics and hiking.
 He is a member of the Melbourne University Athletics Club.

 Jason graduated with honours from Monash University in 2002.
 He subsequently worked in hospitals and clinics around Melbourne and regional Victoria, and attained his fellowship of the Royal Australian College of General Practitioners in 2007.
 He enjoys general family medicine and has a particular interest in childhood allergies, travel medicine, and dermatology including skin cancer.
 He is an examiner for the RACGP and has previously been involved in running clinics in travel medicine.
-When not at work Jason enjoys travelling, tennis, and photography, but now spends most of his time trying to keep his three young kids out of mischief.
+When not at work Jason enjoys travelling, tennis, and photography, but now spends most of his time trying to keep his four young kids out of mischief.